kelsonic/Decentralized-Todo/README.md

 1. Compile the smart contracts using `yarn compile`.
 1. Run the smart contracts' tests using `yarn test`. ✅ ✅ ✅
 1. Copy the files under `./artifacts/contracts/*` to `./client/src/contracts`.
-1. Deploy the smart contracts using `yarn deploy`.
+1. Deploy the smart contracts using `yarn deploy` (modify the network to deploy to in `./package.json`).
 1. Copy the address posted to the terminal from the previous command and paste it into `./client/src/contracts/index.js` for the constant `TASK_CONTRACT_ADDRESS`.
 1. Change directory to `./client`.
 1. Create `.env` file based off `.env.example`.